heroku/terraform-provider-heroku/docs/resources/ssl.md

 * `app_id` - (Required) The Heroku app UUID to add to.
 * `certificate_chain` - (Required) The certificate chain to add.
-* `private_key` - (Required) The private key for a given certificate chain.
-  This attribute value does not get displayed in logs or regular output.
+* `private_key` - (Optional) The private key for a given certificate chain.
+You **must** set this attribute when creating or updating an SSL resource.
+However, **do not** set a value for this attribute if you are initially importing an existing SSL resource.
+The attribute value does not get displayed in logs or regular output.

 ## Attributes Reference